Accelerating customer growth and retention for Slack partners

 Deepen engagement with message metadata

-Every company has business processes that rely on separate systems – ones that often don’t work well together and inevitably change as the business evolves.
-When your product integrates with other software, it can adapt to any combination of tools that a customer uses, making your product more sticky.
+Every company has business processes that rely on separate systems —ones that often don’t work well together and inevitably change as the business evolves.
+When your product integrates with other software, it can adapt to any combination of tools a customer uses, making your product more sticky.

 Scheduled release: By Summer 2022